Meta omnichannel ads guide: sync online & offline conversions

 Use case for omnichannel tracking and optimization

 Some industries combine online and offline channels; examples of such industries include retail, travel, telecommunications, and restaurants.
-They run ad campaigns online, but have some users who made a purchase in a brick-and-mortar store.
+They run ad campaigns online, but have some users who make purchases in brick-and-mortar stores.

 In such scenarios, tracking and optimizing only website purchases means you’re missing the full value of advertising.
 When a customer sees the ad, researches online, and then goes into your store to buy, that sale often goes unnoticed in ad campaign optimization.
 As a result, the strategic decisions are made on online-only data.